CivilianRebel/python-simple-crawler/README.md

 # python-simple-crawler
-Simple infinite web crawler made in Python using BS4 and SQLite3
+Simple web crawler made in Python using BS4 and SQLite3

 ## Requirements
 - BeautifulSoup